sushain97/apertium-html-tools-v2/README.md

 output built bundles to `dist/`.
 Use `--prod` to minify bundles.
 Any web server capable of serving static assets can be pointed directly to `dist/`.

+Alternatively, if you'd like to avoid polluting your host system with build dependencies, use Docker:

+    docker build -t apertium-html-tools .
+    docker run --rm -v $(pwd)/./dist:/root/dist apertium-html-tools

 ## Contributing

 - Use `yarn build --watch` to keep `dist/` up-to-date with new bundles.